Q: Won't Social Security or other government programs cover my expenses?

 With the Total + Partial Disability Income Option, you must be unable to perform the material and substantial duties* normally required in your occupation and have a 20% loss in your monthly earnings to be considered disabled during your waiting period.
 That means you can satisfy the waiting period with either a total or partial disability.
-If you are normally required to work more than 40 hours per week on average and you are currently working or have the capacity to work 40 hours per week, Prudential will consider this requirement to be satisfied.
+If you are normally required to work more than 40 hours per week on average and you are currently working or have the capacity to work 40 hours per week, you may not qualify for benefits.

 *Material and substantial duties cannot be reasonably omitted or modified.

 After submitting satisfactory evidence of good health and monthly earnings of $10,000, the AICPA member is approved for a coverage amount of $6,000/month under the Total and Partial Disability Option—the highest amount available based on the member’s monthly earnings ($10,000 x 65%= $6,500).
 The AICPA member has a partial disability and continues to work part-time.